PaoloAJ/dsa-p3/README.md

 ## 🐳 Running with Docker

-# 1. Build the Docker image
+1. **Build the Docker image**

 docker build -t smart-scheduler .

-# 2. Run the Docker container
+2. **Run the Docker container**

 docker run -p 3000:3000 smart-scheduler

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE.md).

-You are free to use, modify, and distribute this software with proper attribution.
+You may use, modify, and share this software for personal, academic, or non-commercial use.
+Any modified versions must also remain open-source and under the same license.
+Commercial use without permission is prohibited.

-See the LICENSE file for more details.
+See the LICENSE.md file for full details.